GET FUNDED

 Funding designed to move with your revenue, not against it.

-Revenue-Based Funding is designed to align financing with how your business actually generates income.
-Repayments adjust based on your revenue, allowing for more flexibility than traditional fixed-payment financing — especially for businesses with fluctuating or delayed cash flow.
+Revenue-Based Funding is designed to align with how your business actually generates income.
+Payments adjust based on your revenue, allowing for more flexibility than traditional fixed-payment financing—especially for businesses with fluctuating or delayed cash flow.

 What Exactly Is Revenue-Based Funding?